mochshultan/mochshultan/README.md

 ---

 ### 🎯 About Me
-I'm a passionate **Robotics Engineering Student** at **Airlangga University, Indonesia**, specializing in **Robot Operating System (ROS)** and autonomous systems.
+I'm a passionate **Robotics Engineering Student** at **Airlangga University, Indonesia**, specializing in **Robot Operating System (ROS)**, autonomous systems and IoT.
 My journey in robotics focuses on developing intelligent systems that can perceive, navigate, and interact with the world around them.

 **🔬 Current Focus Areas:**
 - **ROS/ROS2 Development** - Building robust robotic applications